Rob Lobel

 Rob Lobel (born June 2, 1966 in Montreal, Quebec) is a Canadian curler from Thornhill, Ontario.
-He currently skips his own team out of Whitby, Ontario.
+He currently skips his own team.

 Career

-Lobel played second for Steve Hartley at the 1984 Junior Provincial Curling Championship, in which the team won, earning them the right to represent Ontario at the 1984 Canadian Junior Curling Championships.
+Lobel played second for Steve Hartley at the 1984 Junior Provincial Curling Championship, in which the team won, earning them the right to represent Ontario at the 1984 Canadian Junior Men's Curling Championship.
+The team was coached by his father Art.
+There, team finished with a 7–4 record, in fourth place.